What Is Facebook Organic Reach?

 First, too much content is being shared, making viewing everything in the user’s timeline impossible.

-Second, Facebook is trying to show content that is most relevant to the users by avoiding spam and content that makes no sense to them.
+Second, Facebook is trying to show users the most relevant content by avoiding spam and content that does not make sense to them.

 Of course, they give more reasons to justify their decision, but what we are most interested in at the moment is understanding how they distinguish content that is thought to be relevant to a user so that it shows in their news feed.
 The answer is found in the Facebook ranking algorithm.

 The Facebook ranking algorithm is a set of rules the system uses to decide what to show in the user’s timeline.
-It also determines the order of results when people use the search function on Facebook.
+It also determines the order of results when people use the Facebook search function.

 It is similar to the Google or Bing ranking algorithm in that it is automated, has hundreds of parameters, and is kept secret.
 For obvious reasons, the company does not reveal what is included in the algorithm and how ranking decisions are made.